andrewgho/mktempdir/README.md

 mktempdir.sh - securely create temporary directory
 ==================================================

 This repository provides a `mktempdir()` shell function which securely and portably creates a temporary directory.
+It should work on most modern Unix and Unix-like systems, including FreeBSD, OpenBSD, Linux, OS X, Cygwin, and MinGW environments.

 Synopsis
 --------